maryam-abdool/Earthquake-Detection/README.md

 ## Overview
 TECHTonic Tracer is a website that leverages machine learning to predict earthquakes before they occur.

+## Quick Start
+You will firstly need to install the dependencies with

+`pip install -r requirements.txt`

+After that, you will need to generate a google map api token on Google Cloud and store it in configure file.

+Ultimately, run the program on port 5000 with

+`python run.py`

+And you are all set!

 ## Significance
 Currently, seismologists do not have a dependable tool to predict major earthquakes as they continue to have major, disastrous impacts worldwide.